 The use of pop-off satellite tags remains relatively new, and all the applications and benefits from the data acquired from these tags are still unknown.
 We hope that the information they provide will give us insight into the behavior and movement of fish during the times of year when the fishery is closed.
 For instance, there is hope that patterns of spawning behavior will be identified in addition to the location of possible spawning aggregations.
-This information would help with future studies of recruitment.
+This information would help with future work looking at recruitment.
 In addition, the reason for sablefish movement is still unknown.
-It could be the result of density overcrowding, spawning migration, physiology, or just random movement.
+It could be the result of density overcrowding, a spawning migration, physiologically driven, or just random movement.
 The use of archival and satellite tag data will hopefully shed some light onto these questions.

 Although we did find trends in movement direction, based on anchor and archival tag data, not all tagged fish followed the general movement trends, and it is not completely understood what factors influence the variability in migration rates from year to year and between individuals.
-Several pairs of sablefish, tagged and released at the same time and place, have been recovered together at a new location several years later, indicating that their respective movement patterns were very similar.
-On the other hand, some fish starting from the same area at the same time have been recovered at approximately the same time hundreds of miles apart, indicating vastly different movement patterns.
-Our tag database, in addition to increasing the amount of archival data and satellite data soon to be acquired, will continue to be used to help answer questions about sablefish movement patterns.
+Several pairs of sablefish, tagged and released at the same time and place, have been recovered together at a new location several years later, indicating that their respective migration rates were very similar.
+On the other hand, some fish starting from the same area at the same time have been recovered at approximately the same time hundreds of miles apart, indicating vastly different migration rates.
+Our tag database, in addition to increasing amount of archival data and satellite data soon to be acquired, will continue to be used to help answer questions about the purpose and timing of movement patterns.